A New Tool to Help People Understand Their Immigration Options

 The DREAM Act provisions in the Senate’s immigration reform bill would make some young people eligible for green cards and US citizenship after five years if they go to college or serve in the U.S. military, a much faster track to lawful permanent resident status or citizenship than any prior legislation.
 Unlike previous DREAM bills that restricted eligibility to those under the age of 30, this bipartisan legislation, introduced by the Senate’s “Gang of 8,” eliminated that age cap.
 The Senate bill would also change the rules that have limited DREAMers access to in-state tuition and college loans

-- From CCCIE, 10 Things Educators Can Do to Help Undocumented and DACAmented Youth: our recently updated toolkit of resources and recommendations to help educators launch effective outreach campaigns and provide information to assist students.
+- CCCIE, 10 Things Educators Can Do to Help Undocumented and DACAmented Youth: a toolkit of resources and recommendations to help educators launch effective outreach campaigns and provide information to assist students.

-- From CCCIE: Dreaming Big: What Community Colleges Can Do to Help Undocumented Youth Achieve Their Potential, our report describing promising practices in five critical areas: increasing college access, making college affordable, supporting college readiness and success, offering alternatives for adult learners, and improving college retention and completion.
+- CCCIE: Dreaming Big: What Community Colleges Can Do to Help Undocumented Youth Achieve Their Potential, a report describing promising practices in five critical areas: increasing college access, making college affordable, supporting college readiness and success, offering alternatives for adult learners, and improving college retention and completion.

 - United We Dream has created the National Institutions Coming Out Day Toolkit: Institutional Policies and Programs With and For Undocumented Students.
 Click here for more information.
 UWD’s DEEP program provides resources to engage immigrant students, parents, and educators and organize conferences to improve educational equity.

-- Educators for Fair Consideration provides educator guides to support undocumented students and updated interactive scholarship resources to help undocumented students pay for college.
+- Educators for Fair Consideration provides continuously updated educational and career resources and a scholarship data base to help undocumented students pay for college.
 In addition, E4FC’s Case Analysis Service provides analysis of possible immigration remedies and benefits to undocumented students and those eligible for DACA.
-See also BEYOND DEFERRED ACTION: Long-Term Immigration Remedies Every DREAMer Should Know About

 - ImmigrationImpact.com, a project of the American Immigration Council, offers numerous articles and updates on the deferred action directive, as well as other immigration issues.